Manasseh Masseh Lopes

-Parliamentary career
+His name was simply Manasseh Lopes until October 1805, when he was created a baronet and obtained a license under the royal sign-manual to add the name of "Masseh" before Lopes.

+Early life

-Born in Jamaica, Lopes was a member of a family of rich Portuguese Sephardic Jews, who allegedly made their fortune as sugar planters and slave-owners in Jamaica before he migrated to Great Britain.
-In 1798 he acquired Maristow House near Roborough in Devon, as a new family seat.
+Lopes was born a British subject in Jamaica on 27 January 1755 into a family of rich Portuguese Sephardic Jews, who allegedly made their fortune as sugar planters and slave-owners in Jamaica before he migrated to Great Britain.
+His parents were Mordecai Rodriguez Lopes and Rebecca Pereira (a daughter of Manasseh Pereira of Jamaica).

+In 1798 he acquired Maristow House near Roborough in Devon, as a new family seat, from the estate of James Modyford Heywood.
 He also had a town house in Fitzroy Square, Westminster.
 He had also for many years been investing part of his fortune in acquiring influence in a number of parliamentary boroughs.

+Parliamentary career

 By the law as it stood at that period, no member of the Jewish religion could be elected to Parliament.
 (Many Christian denominations were similarly prohibited.)
-In 1802, Lopes converted to Christianity, and later the same year he entered Parliament as Tory member for New Romney.
+On 30 June 1802, at St Pancras Church, Lopes was baptized into the Church of England and later the same year he entered Parliament as Tory member for New Romney.
 He subsequently also represented Evesham from 1807 and Barnstaple from 1812.
 In 1810, he bought control of the pocket borough of Westbury from Montagu Bertie, 5th Earl of Abingdon when the latter sold the manor of Westbury.
 Westbury was a burgage borough where the right to vote was attached to the ownership of certain properties; Lopes had bought all but two of these "burgage tenements", giving him the absolute power to name both of Westbury's MPs.
-(Unlike bribery, transactions of this sort were perfectly legal.)
-Between 1814 and 1819, he gave one of those seats to his nephew and heir, Ralph Franco.
+(Unlike bribery, transactions of this sort were perfectly lawful.)
+Between 1814 and 1819, Lopes gave one of those seats to his nephew and heir, Ralph Franco.

 Meanwhile, Lopes was exerting his influence in various boroughs on behalf of the government, and in 1805 he was created a baronet, with a special remainder to his nephew Ralph Franco, son of his sister Esther.
-(Ralph, who inherited the baronetcy on his death, later changed his surname to Lopes).
-In 1810 he was appointed High Sheriff of Devon.
+In 1810, Lopes was appointed High Sheriff of Devon.
+Franco inherited the baronetcy on his uncle's death and changed his surname to Lopes.